JapnitS/Facebook-Clone/Project02/README.md

 ## Custom JavaScript Features
 1. The Webpage gives the user the option to switch between dark mode theme and light mode theme.
+*The user can find the dark mode button on the top left corner of the webpage!

 The feature was implemented using a combination of JS, CSS and HTML code:
 ```HTML